Top front-end and back-end javascript frameworks

 • Does not support cross-platform development

-• Small community, making it difficult for new developers to learn
+• A small community, making it difficult for new developers to learn

 • Lack of IDE support